studiomattsmith/studiomattsmith.github.io/_posts/2013-06-03-glasshouse.md

 # The Philip Johnson Glass House

-An hour and a half north of New York City, in Connecticut, is Philip Johnson's Glass House, a 47 acre plot with 13 other modernist strcutures.
+An hour and a half north of New York City, in Connecticut (a beautiful train ride from Grand Central Station), is Philip Johnson's Glass House - a 47 acre plot with 13 other modernist structures.
+I left behind a stormy New York City for a clear, dry Connecticut, standing in the Glass House you could hear the thunder from NYC.

 ![](/assets/images/glass/GH1.jpg)